Monster Hunter (film): Plot

-The pair reaches an oasis populated with tortoise-like Dinosaurs called Apceros (resembling the Cretaceous Ankylosaurus).
-When a Rathalos, a fire-breathing Wyvern, flies by and causes the Apceros to stampede, Artemis and the Hunter are rescued by a group led by the Admiral.
+The pair reaches an oasis populated with tortoise-like herbivores known as Apceros.
+When a Rathalos, a fire-breathing wyvern, flies by and causes the Apceros to stampede, Artemis and the Hunter are rescued by a group led by the Admiral.
 He explains that the Sky Tower was built by the first civilization to travel between worlds, using the monsters to protect it.
 Artemis agrees to help kill the Rathalos so she can return home.

-In the ensuing battle, Artemis falls through the portal, returning to her world.
+In the ensuing battle, Artemis falls through the portal, returning to Earth.
 The portal does not close in time, and the Rathalos emerges and begins wreaking havoc.
 Artemis is able to slow it down long enough for the Hunter to slip through the portal and deliver the fatal shot.

-The Admiral approaches her, just before the appearance of another flying monster; a black dragon known as Gore Magala.
+The Admiral approaches Artemis, just before the appearance of another flying monster; a dragon known as Gore Magala.
 He notes that as long as the portal remains open, there will always be the threat that monsters will pass through to Earth.
 Artemis concludes that finding a way to take down the Sky Tower is now their primary objective.

 In a mid-credits scene, Palico, the Admiral's cat-like companion, arrives to help fight the Gore Magala, while an ominous cloaked figure observes the battle from the top of the tower.